all-contributors/all-contributors/README.md

 If you find maintaining the list of contributors tedious, try using the [CLI tool](https://www.npmjs.com/package/all-contributors-cli) to lighten your load.

+If you use Atom, try out [allcontributors](https://atom.io/packages/allcontributors), an atom package for the all-contributors-spec implementation.

 ## Specification

 ### Mandatory